SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 ### Term

-The _SCS Project Board_ is elected for the term of one year.
+The _SCS Project Board_ is elected for the term of one calendar year.
 Elections are done within the last six weeks of the calendar year.

 ### Seats on the board